 |2/6/2013 Visitor's locations to date on this blog.|

-I have two different series out right now: The Unaltered Series, YA paranormal/supernatural powers/romance, and Scars of Defiance Series, YA contemporary/suspense/romance.
-The Unaltered is the most popular with A Diamond in my Pocket ranking well on the Barnes & Noble's Teen Bestseller list and also on iTunes/iBookstore.
-In fact, as of Feb.
-5th, iBookstore launched a new feature called Breakout Books and A Diamond in my Pocket was put on the list as a breakout book.
+I have one series out right now: The Unaltered Series, YA paranormal/supernatural powers/romance, A Diamond in my Pocket, book one, ranked well on the Barnes & Noble's Teen Bestseller list and also on iTunes/iBookstore.
+In fact, Feb.
+5th, 2013, iBookstore launched a new feature called Breakout Books and A Diamond in my Pocket was put on the list as a breakout book.
 This is an incredible jump-start that has the potential to skyrocket my Internet presence and book sales/downloads ... if I promote it well enough.
 You see, it's not just about writing a book and putting it out there.
 The old adage, "If you build it, they will come," does not hold up, not if I want to actually see downloads and purchases.

 As an Indie Author, all of the marketing, designing, and developing is done by me.
 Promoting my books is crucial to their success, however, satisfying my fans is even more important.
 I try really hard to respond to every email that comes in.
 I regularly give away downloads to help encourage "word of mouth" advertising.
 In the end, Indie Authors are dependent on the fan base and how happy they are.
 Let's face it, without satisfied readers, I'm just a wishful thinker.
 "I wish I could sell books.
 I wish I could be a famous author."
 No, I am doing everything I can to ensure my success, and as an Indie Author it's entirely possible.

 To succeed at self-publishing, the first thing I needed was a book written well enough to gain momentum.
-I actually started out focusing on the Scars of Defiance series until A Diamond in my Pocket shot forward in downloads.
+I actually started out focusing on a different series, Scars of Defiance, until A Diamond in my Pocket shot forward in downloads.
 My first few bad reviews for that book focused on bad grammar and punctuation, not the story line or plot.
 That told me I had an interesting book that needed editing ... really, badly needed editing.
 (See my post about how my ebook exploded.)

 Third, I've succeeded in gaining a following, now I need to keep it by producing more books.
 I've been stalled out on book 3 of The Unaltered Series for almost a year, and that's been hard for me to deal with mainly because I couldn't foresee the extended delay, and I foolishly promised the book earlier than what I could deliver.
 That is a huge setback of being an Indie Author ...
 I am only beholden to myself to reach my goals.